 5-Day Road Trip in the Loire Valley Itinerary

-The first stop of this Loire Valley road trip is Orléans where you will spend one night.
+The first stop of this Loire Valley road trip is Orléans, where you will spend one night.
 For your stay in Orléans, we recommend Hotel des Cedres, located just a 10-minute walk from Orléans’ historical center.
-This beautiful hotel offers well-equipped, spacious rooms and a flowered garden where you can relax with your favorite drink.
+This beautiful hotel offers well-equipped, spacious rooms and a flower garden where you can relax with your favorite drink.

 Day 1 | Orléans – Chambord

 Before hitting the road, spend the morning visiting Orléans.
 Over recent years, this dynamic city has engaged in major conservation projects to reveal all its former splendor.

 Orléans is famous as the city of Jeanne d’ Arc, known as the ‘Maid of Orléans’ and a French heroine who, on the 8th of May 1429, played a decisive role in the town’s liberation from the occupying English.
 Jeanne d’Arc managed to lead the French troops victoriously against the English armies, to lift the siege of Orléans, and to lead the King to the coronation in Reims, thus helping to reverse the course of the Hundred Years War.

 The list of interesting things to visit in Orléans includes: